 Practical assessment for Drilling

-Details of what to expect in your practical assessment can be found on the Practical Assessment page under the ‘What to expect’ dropdown menu.
+Details of what to expect in your practical assessment can be found here.